 To begin the course, students will review their pre-assignment and consider what conversational leadership is all about.

 This session explores some key concepts, including designing meaningful conversations and personal skill-building.

-The Four-I Model of Organizational Conversation
+The Four-I Model of Organisational Conversation

 Next, participants will learn about the Four-I model: intimacy, interactivity, inclusion, and intentionality.
 Common language and trust will also be discussed.

 In this session, participants will learn about the conversational leadership framework developed by Hurley and Brown.
 The role of appreciative inquiry in conversational leadership will also be discussed.

 The course wraps up with an in-depth look at the structure of a World Café.